ppatriotis/glenlivet/README.md

 ## Overview

+Glenlivet's job is to make it as easy as possible to write and implement plugins.
+Similar to [Grunt](https://github.com/gruntjs/grunt), but for writing apps.

 - Configure processing workflows declaratively with "bottles"
 - Bundle bottles together using "barrels"
 - Plugins automatically load based on configuration keys